 There are good habits and bad habits.
 When you focus on creating more good habits, you’ll start to see the bad habits eventually fade away on their own.
 It is what will ultimately help you succeed in life.

-GOOD HABIT THAT WILL KEEP YOU ORGANIZED
+GOOD HABITS THAT WILL KEEP YOU ORGANIZED

 Making your bed every morning sets the tone for the day.
 If you don’t have time to make your bed because you don’t have time, the rest of your day is going to be off track and you’ll feel unorganized.